open-sauced/app/README.md

 npm run dev
 ```

 Interested in helping with potential performance problems?
 Run the dev server with [Million Lint](https://million.dev/lint).
-Note that Million Lint is currently only supported for VS Code.
+Note that Million Lint is currently only supported for VS Code and it requires the [Million Lint extension](https://marketplace.visualstudio.com/items?itemName=million.million-lint).

 ```shell
 USE_MILLION_LINT=1 npm run dev